utPLSQL/utPLSQL/docs/userguide/annotations.md

 A `%suitepath` can be provided in tree ways:
 * schema - execute all test in the schema
 * [schema]:suite1[.suite2][.suite3]... - execute all tests in all suites from suite1[.suite2][.suite3] path.
 If schema is not provided, then current schema is used.
 Example: `:all.rooms_tests`.
 * [schema.]package[.procedure] - execute all tests in the test package provided.
 The whole hierarchy of suites in the schema is build before, all before/after hooks of partn suites for th provided suite package are executed as well.
-Example: `tests.test_contact.test_last_name_validator`.
+Example: `tests.test_contact.test_last_name_validator` or simply `test_contact.test_last_name_validator` if `tests` is the current schema.